 You should plan your prevet course work around the requirements of your state (or your state's contract) veterinary school because your chances of being accepted there are usually much better than your chances of being accepted at other schools.
 If you are thinking about veterinary medicine, you should meet with the prehealth advisor early in your college career to review the prerequisite courses for your state school or your state’s contract school.

 Most Bryn Mawr students use the summer breaks to gain experience working with animals.
 For example, students have worked as stable hands at barns and animal caretakers for private veterinary practices.
 There are a limited number of internships at wildlife refuge centers and zoos.
-You may apply for summer fellowship funding from the Undergraduate Deans Office to support an unpaid internship.
-Similar to medical and dental school applicants, most Bryn Mawr veterinary school applicants apply after graduating from college, which gives them additional time to gain the required veterinary experience while also taking advantage of the many opportunities afforded by a liberal arts college education.
+You may apply for summer fellowship funding to support an unpaid internship.
+Many Bryn Mawr veterinary school applicants apply after graduating from college, which gives them additional time to gain the required veterinary experience while also taking advantage of the many opportunities afforded by a liberal arts college education.
 Regardless of when you choose to apply to veterinary school, the prehealth advisor is always available to assist and support you with the veterinary school application process.

 There are a few opportunities for you to gain some of this experience during the academic year.
 The Matthew J. Ryan Veterinary Hospital at the University of Pennsylvania has a formal prevet student volunteer program.
 One previous Bryn Mawr student took advantage of the College's Praxis program to do an independent study class (Praxis level III) with an internship at the Philadelphia Zoo.